go-fuego/fuego/documentation/docs/index.md

 go run github.com/go-fuego/fuego/examples/hello-world@latest
 ```

-This runs the code for a simple hello world server.
+This simple code snippet runs a 'Hello World' server.
-Look at all it generates from a simple code!
+See how much Fuego generates from just a few lines of code!
-You'll get a URL to see the result in your browser.
+You'll even get a URL to view the result directly in your browser

 ```go showLineNumbers
 package main